roytang/blog/collections/comics/180845238333/index.md

   url: https://ireadcomicbooks.tumblr.com/post/180845238333/the-x-traitor-mystery-was-introduced-in-uncanny
 - type: twitter
   url: https://twitter.com/roytang/statuses/1070498283859128320/
+title: The X-Traitor
 ---

-The X-Traitor mystery was introduced in Uncanny X-Men #287 (1992) and was left unresolved until Onslaught: X-Men and Uncanny X-Men #335 (1996)
+The X-Traitor mystery was introduced in Uncanny X-Men #287 (1992) and was left unresolved until Onslaught: X-Men and Uncanny X-Men #335 (1996).
+Only a four year gap, but at the time it seemed like a lifetime!